Naval Air Station Pensacola shooting: Aftermath

 Due to the attack, the national anthem was not played on the loudspeakers of the base at 8:00 a.m., as was otherwise customary.
 The store Wings & Things Monogramming and its parking lot was used as a congregation area for many military members who were not able to enter the locked-down base.

 A mural was started by a local artist at the local Graffiti Bridge to honor the victims and survivors.

+During a vigil held for the victims of the attack, Chief Deputy Sheriff Chip Simmons spoke to ABC News about the events, saying the closer he got to the naval base, "the more gunshots I heard over the police radio."

 Investigation

-All foreign students on the base have been accounted for and no arrests have been made; students from Saudi Arabia have been ordered by their Saudi Arabian commanding officer to remain on the base.
-The FBI agent leading the investigation said that all of the Saudi Arabian students are cooperating with the investigation.
+All foreign students on the base were accounted for and no arrests were made; students from Saudi Arabia were ordered by their Saudi Arabian commanding officer to remain on the base.
+The FBI agent leading the investigation said that all of the Saudi Arabian students were cooperating with the investigation.

 The Federal Bureau of Investigation (FBI) opened an investigation into the perpetrator's social media.
-Investigators are looking for any signs of radicalization in the perpetrator's upbringing, and whether the attack was an act of terror.
+Investigators looked for any signs of radicalization in the perpetrator's upbringing, and whether the attack was an act of terror.
 Officials reported that the perpetrator had obtained a hunting license which allows for non-immigrants on a non-immigrant visa to purchase a gun.
 He then legally purchased a weapon from a gun store earlier in the year.

 On December 8, the FBI said it was treating the shooting as a presumed terrorist attack.
 The Navy suspended flight training for all Saudi Arabian military aviation students pending the results of the FBI investigation; they will continue to get classroom instruction.
-Flight training has been resumed for all other international students.
+Flight training was resumed for all other international students.

 On December 11, a Saudi Arabian government analysis revealed that the shooter appears to have embraced radical ideology as early as 2015.
 A Twitter account believed to have been used by al-Shamrani, indicates that four religious figures described as radical appear to have shaped his extremist thoughts.
 The account also expressed support for radical Islam and terrorism, sectarianism, support for the Taliban, and hatred for the West.

 Another investigation was opened by Defense Secretary Mark Esper into the vetting measures that go into accepting foreign nationals into the United States to train with the military.

 On January 12, 2020, Attorney General William Barr declared the Pensacola shooting an "act of terrorism" that was motivated by "jihadist ideology".
 On May 18, 2020, Barr announced the FBI had managed to unlock the shooter's iPhone without Apple's help.